Jan Masaryk: Wartime

 In an article published in Central European Observer on 1 February 1940, Masaryk declared his war aims as: "My conviction is that our little country is not going to be saved by any of these grand 'isms'-neither Fascism nor Bolshevism, Pan-Germanism or Pan-Slavism...I am definitely a Slav, but I hope an European first.
 I am convinced that the fate of our people cannot be separated from that of other Central European and Danubian peoples, whether they are Slavs or not...Narrow nationalism should disappear...An equal partnership in the cause of an European Risorgimento, a breakaway from isms of every kind.
 A Free Germany in a Free Europe; and besides her the Czechoslovakia of St. Wenceslas, Hus, Comenius, Palacký, Smetana, Masaryk and Čapek...A Free Czechoslovakia in a Free Europe".

 When a Czechoslovak government-in-exile was established in Britain in July 1940, Masaryk was appointed Foreign Minister.
-He had a flat at Westminster Gardens, Marsham Street in London but often stayed at the Czechoslovak Chancellery residence at Wingrave or with President Beneš at Aston Abbotts, both near Aylesbury in Buckinghamshire.
-With the launch of Operation Barbarossa on 22 June 1941, Beneš had an unlimited faith in the potential of the Soviet Union, believing that Germany would be defeated by the spring of 1942 at the latest.
-Masaryk told the other cabinet members: "he [Beneš] now only as Russia on his mind.
-We must hold him, so he wouldn't fly off to the sky".
-In 1942 Masaryk received an LL.D. from Bates College.
+R. H. Bruce Lockhart, who served as the British ambassador to the government-in-exile stated that the appointment of Masaryk as foreign minister was a clear sign that Beneš intended to run foreign policy himself as he noted that Masaryk was unlikely to offer forceful opposition to any policy Beneš pursued.
+Masaryk had a flat at Westminster Gardens, Marsham Street in London but often stayed at the Czechoslovak Chancellery residence at Wingrave or with President Beneš at Aston Abbotts, both near Aylesbury in Buckinghamshire.
 Beneš had lived in France for much of his life, and was described as someone who "knew France" well, but in contrast, he found the British to be something of a "mystery".
 Masaryk who lived in London for so long often made suggestions to appeal to a British audience.
 Powell wrote: "An understanding of human psychology was not one of the President's outstanding achievements, nor was his knowledge of languages.
 Masaryk made up for these deficiencies".